What Are REALTOR® Fees And Who Pays Them?

 Sellers’ agents, also known as listing agents, have a fiduciary duty to protect the interests of the sellers.
 The services they provide include, but are not limited to, helping sellers:

 - Make sure sellers make all required disclosures

 - Put marketing materials together

-- Navigate sellers through the inspection and closing process
+- Help sellers navigate the inspection and closing process

 Buyers’ agents have a fiduciary duty to protect the interests of the buyers.
 The services they provide include, but are not limited to, helping buyers: